adlotsof/adlotsof.github.io/index.md

 All apps featured on this page solve real live problems.
 All apps on this page include a lot of concepts that are new to me - from material textLayouts till properly overwriting hashcode(), everything here solves two purposes:

--to learn as much as possible
+- to learn as much as possible
--to solve a real live problem
+- to solve a real live problem

 ### Details make everything